Lauren Lane

 Lauren Lane (born February 2, 1961) is an American film, television, stage actress, and professor.
 She is best known for her role as C.C.
-Babcock on The Nanny (1993-1999).
+Babcock on The Nanny (1993–1999).

 Life and career

 Lane was born in Oklahoma City, Oklahoma, and raised in Arlington, Texas.
 She attended Lamar High School and received a Bachelor of Fine Arts degree from the University of Texas at Arlington.
 Lane also earned a Master's degree in the advanced training program at the American Conservatory Theater in San Francisco.
 In 2013, she briefly taught at Carnegie Mellon University.
-Lane is on the faculty of the Department of Theatre and Dance at Texas State University in San Marcos.
+As of April 2026, Lane is on the faculty of the Department of Theatre and Dance at Texas State University in San Marcos, which she joined in 2004.

-Lane was married to businessman David Wilkins and together they have one daughter, Kate Wilkins.
+Lane married businessman David Wilkins in 1998.
+They divorced in 2009.
+Together they have a daughter, Kate Wilkins.

 Lane began her acting career in the 1984 film, Interface.
 She went on to appear in television and film productions such as Positive I.D., Nervous Ticks, Hunter, and L.A.
 Law, before being cast as C.C.
 Babcock in The Nanny in 1993.
 Lane starred in The Nanny until the show ended in 1999.
-While still performing on The Nanny, she appeared on The Daily Show in August 1997.
+She also appeared on The Daily Show in August 1997.

-Lane voiced Ivana Baiul in the 2000 film Gen^{13}.
+In the 2000 film Gen^{13}, Lane voiced Ivana Baiul.
 In December 2004, she joined the rest of the cast of The Nanny for the Lifetime one-hour special, The Nanny Reunion: A Nosh to Remember.

 Since 2000, Lane has performed in various productions at the Zachary Scott Theatre, in Austin, Texas.
 In 2010, she was a guest on The Fran Drescher Show.
-In 2015, she starred in a one-off performance in A. R. Gurney's Love Letters opposite her The Nanny co-star Daniel Davis with proceeds going to the Texas State BFA Acting Program.
+In 2015, she starred in a one-off performance in A. R. Gurney's Love Letters opposite her The Nanny co-star Daniel Davis with proceeds going to the Texas State Bachelor of Fine Arts Acting Program.